 Windows Package Manager

-Windows Package Manager is a comprehensive package manager solution that consists of a command line tool and set of services for installing applications on Windows 10 and Windows 11.
+Windows Package Manager is a comprehensive package manager solution that consists of a command line tool (WinGet) and set of services for installing applications on Windows devices.

 Windows Package Manager for developers

 Developers use the winget command line tool to discover, install, upgrade, remove and configure a curated set of applications.
 After it is installed, developers can access winget via the Windows Terminal, PowerShell, or the Command Prompt.

 For more information, see Use the winget tool to install and manage applications.

 For a video demo of winget, see Intro to Windows Package Manager.

 For the latest announcements and version updates, see the Windows Command Line Blog, including: